cleverage/akeneo-geoloc-attribute/src/Resources/doc/installation.rst

 Updating the assets
 -------------------

-This bundle provide a css file named ``geolocation.css``, you need to include it in your layout.
-After that your need to install your assets
+This bundle provides a css file named ``geolocation.css``, you need to include it in your layout.
+After that, your need to install your assets like taht :

 .. code-block:: bash